Aravinda89/aravinda89.github.io/_posts/2026-09-10-use-lm-studio-models-in-ollama.md

 tags: [ollama, lm-studio, local-llm, gguf, windows]
 ---

-# Use Your LM Studio Models in Ollama (No Re-Download!) 🚀

 Downloaded a bunch of models in LM Studio? 📦

 Now you want to try Ollama... and it wants you to download them **all over again**? 😩